-Parents/carers must check and sign the AC each weekend.
+Parents/carers must check and sign the ROA each weekend.
 This is important, as it will allow you to know how well your child is doing in school.
-Tutors will collect completed ACs on Mondays.
+Staff will check that the ROA is up to date throughout the week.